 (1) The board may approve a chiropractic physician to be a preceptor if the chiropractic physician certifies to the board, on forms prescribed by the board, that he or she meets all of the following conditions:

-(d) The licensee is a member of the extension faculty of the doctor of chiropractic degree program from which the preceptor will accept an intern into a preceptorship program ;
+(d) The licensee is approved by the intern's doctor of chiropractic degree program ;

-(f) The licensee shows proof of current valid malpractice insurance during the time period of the preceptorship program.
+(e) The licensee shows proof of current valid malpractice insurance during the time period of the preceptorship program.

-(a) The board shall have the right to refuse to allow, or withdraw its approval of the preceptor at any time.
+(2) The board may refuse to approve, or withdraw its approval of the preceptor at any time.